2008 United States House of Representatives elections in Arizona: Results

-Incumbent Harry Mitchell held his seat with about 53% of the votes.

-District 6

-This district has been represented since 2001 by Republican Jeff Flake (campaign website), who is perhaps best known for his opposition to pork barrel projects and advocacy for earmark reform since 2001.
-He was challenged by Democrat Rebecca Schneider (campaign website) and Libertarian Rick Biondi.
+Democratic primary

+Candidates

 Richard Grayson, an Apache Junction resident who ran as a write-in candidate in Florida's 4th congressional district in 2004, filed with the Federal Election Commission to run for this seat as a Democrat, as did trucking-firm account manager Chris Gramazio.
-Schneider, a library supervisor from Mesa, also filed and ended up defeating Gramazio in the Democratic primary.
+Rebecca Schneider (campaign website), a library supervisor from Mesa, also filed and ended up defeating Gramazio in the Democratic primary.

-There was no Democratic candidate in this heavily Republican district in 2004 or 2006.
-George W. Bush won with 64% here in 2004.
-CQ Politics forecasted the race as 'Safe Republican'.